onyeka-hub/Project-24/README.md

   kubectl --namespace dev port-forward svc/jenkins 8080:8080

 3. Login with the password from step 1 and the username: admin
-4. Configure security realm and authorization strategy
+4. Configure security realm and authorization Onu
 5. Use Jenkins Configuration as Code by specifying configScripts in your values.yaml file, see documentation: http:///configuration-as-code and examples: https://github.com/jenkinsci/configuration-as-code-plugin/tree/master/demos

 For more information on running Jenkins on Kubernetes, visit: